-Although you can usually count on at least a few musicals and other theatrical performances in Las Vegas each month, Covid-19 has really changed things quite a bit.
+Although you can usually count on at least a few musicals and other theatrical performances in Las Vegas each month, there aren't too many scheduled for June 2022.

 StubHub's calendar lists other shows this month.

-There is usually at least one Cirque de Soleil show playing in Vegas.
-Check to see if any of these shows have returned:
+Thankfully, no matter what time of year it is, there is usually at least one Cirque de Soleil show playing in Vegas.

 Check out StubHub to see if there are any other theatrical productions in Las Vegas this June.